- Summaries branch out on click

-- In a 2 on 1 battle, Mannoroth subdues Thrall, but dies at the hands of Grom then explodes in his face, mortally wounding him as seen in cinematic: The Death of Hellscream.
+- In a 2 on 1 battle, Mannoroth easily subdued Thrall but Grom managed to land a killing blow on him, planting his axe in the pit lord's chest.
+Mannoroth exploded in Grom's face, mortally wounding him as seen in cinematic: The Death of Hellscream.

-- Grom's heroic sacrifice releases the orcs from Mannoroth's bloodlust forever
+- Grom's heroic sacrifice released the orcs from Mannoroth's bloodlust forever.

 Night Elf Campaign: Eternity's End